liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/06-creating-android-views.markdown

 [Bank of Westeros](https://github.com/liferay/liferay-screens/tree/1.0.0/android/samples/bankofwesteros)
 sample app's
 [Westeros View Set](https://github.com/liferay/liferay-screens/tree/1.0.0/android/viewsets/westeros)
-has a couple Extended Views that you can examine.
+has a couple of Extended Views that you can examine.
 It has an Extended View that adds a new button to show the password in the clear for the Login Screenlet.
 The View uses custom layout file [`login_westeros.xml`](https://github.com/liferay/liferay-screens/blob/1.0.0/android/viewsets/westeros/src/main/res/layout/login_westeros.xml)